 Participating in the Extended Foster Care Program allows you to have continued support from DCFS.
-You do not necessarily have to live in a foster home, but you can if you want to and if there are appropriate foster homes available.
-Depending on your strengths, needs, and goals, you may live in a dorm of the college you attend or maybe even get your own apartment, if appropriate.
+You do not necessarily have to live in a resource home, but you can if you want to and if there are appropriate resource homes available.
+Depending on your strengths, needs, and goals, you may live in a dorm of the college you attend, go to a Supervised Independent Living (SIL) Program, or maybe even get your own apartment, if appropriate.
 In Extended Foster Care, you will continue to receive a board payment, participate in Life Skills classes, and receive other important benefits.